 Regardless of your preference for using the Instructor Portal, you are required to accommodate students from the date they deliver and discuss their accommodation letter with you.

-Can my Teaching Assistant (TA) or Assistant Instructor (AI) have access to the SSD Instructor Portal?
+Can my Teaching Assistant (TA) or Assistant Instructor (AI) have access to the D&A Instructor Portal?

 No. TAs and AIs will not have access to the Instructor Portal.
 Only the instructor(s) assigned to teach a course will be able to access the Instructor Portal to coordinate students’ accommodations for that course.
 Please keep in mind that the instructor(s) is ultimately responsible for ensuring students receive their accommodations.

 We realize that instructors often delegate the responsibility of accommodating students to their TA/AI.
 Therefore, you are encouraged to provide your TA with copies of your students’ accommodation letters so they can still assist you with coordinating accommodations.